BinarX-Curtin/School-Holiday-Program/3. Building and Flying Rockets/3.1. Payload Section Design in 3D CAD Software/Payload Section Design in 3D CAD.md

 ### Sectional Analysis <!-- omit from toc -->

-1. We need to ensure that our new nosecone fits with the payload.
+1. We need to ensure that our new nose cone fits with the payload.
 To ensure this we use the sectional analysis tool.

 ![Alt text](figures/Fusion360_sectional_analysis.gif)

-1. Move the arrow up and down to check if there is any intersection between the payload and the nosecone.
+1. Move the arrow up and down to check if there is any intersection between the payload and the nose cone.

 ![Alt text](figures/Fusion360_sectional_analysis2.gif)

-If there are no intersections we've successfully changed our nosecone shape!
+If there are no intersections we've successfully changed our nose cone shape!

-## 3.0 Thread for insert
+## 3.0 Thread for Insert

 TBD if we use this section

-## 4.0 Adding STL files
+## 4.0 Adding STL Files

 **Mesh Shortcuts**
 | Action  | Shortcut |